-Year of Our Lord, September 1056.
+Year of Our Lord, 21st of September 1056.
 Wygol Village

 How had this happened?
 The castle had been abandoned after its lord had fallen.
 He remembered, vaguely, the coming of God's Savior-the night so similar to this one, where the village burned as the vampires picked and chose their meals.